Starbucks Coffee College

 Starbucks Coffee cupping room

-So far I have just been discussing the coffee quality, of which I am not a fan.
-I’d like to pause to say that while Starbucks could learn to make espresso from the third-wave coffee shops, some indie coffee shops could learn how to be nicer to new customers from Starbucks.
+So far, I have just been discussing the quality of coffee, of which I am not a fan.
+I want to pause to say that while Starbucks could learn to make espresso from the third-wave coffee shops, some indie coffee shops could learn how to be nicer to new customers from Starbucks.
 Throughout the 2 days, I met many great people in the Starbucks organization.
 Extremely nice and passionate about coffee.
-On a wall at the headquarters building, there were a bunch of hand-written goals from a number of store managers.
+On a wall at the headquarters building, there were a bunch of hand-written goals from several store managers.
 One jumped out at me.
 It said:

 To make a new customer feel like a regular during peak.

-This is what I think Starbucks excels at.
+I think Starbucks excels at this.
 They are excellent at recruiting first-time coffee drinkers and those new to espresso-based drinks.
 They are patient with their customers and really believe in their products.
-Burning coffee didn’t make Starbucks successful, customer service did.
+Burning coffee didn’t make Starbucks successful; customer service did.

 Day 1 – Farming Presentation, Blending and a Coffee Celebrity

 After lunch, we received an excellent overview of coffee from the agriculture side.
-Peter Torrebiarte started with where coffee is grown to how it is processed.
+Peter Torrebiarte started with where coffee is grown and how it is processed.
 Also covered was how Starbucks helps farmers by facilitating trading best practices information through Farmer Support Centers and Coffee and Farmer Equity (C.A.F.E.)
 Practices.
 Over 80% of the coffee Starbucks purchases comes from Latin America.
-They pay on average between $1.47-$1.50 per pound of green coffee (freight on board).
+They pay, on average, between $1.47 and $1.50 per pound of green coffee (freight on board).

-After the Coffee Basics class, we did a coffee cupping lab that focused on blending.
-During the discussion, the door to the room opened up, and in walked Starbucks CEO Howard Shultz.
-He chatted with us for a few minutes and we learned his favorite coffee is Aged Sumatra.
+After the Coffee Basics class, we did a coffee cupping lab focused on blending.
+During the discussion, the door to the room opened, and in walked Starbucks CEO Howard Shultz.
+He chatted with us for a few minutes, and we learned his favorite coffee is Aged Sumatra.
 It isn’t every day that you meet a billionaire.

 Day 1 – Coffee Pairing Dinner

-This is where I confess that I never drink coffee with food and that I am highly skeptical that coffee pairing could pull out more flavors than if both were consumed separately.
+This is where I confess that I never drink coffee with food and that I am highly skeptical that a coffee pairing could bring out more flavors than if both were consumed separately.
 It may work for wine, but coffee?
-Here were the four of the courses and the coffee that was paired with them.
+Here are the four courses and the coffee that was paired with them.

-- Guatemala Casi Cielo – Slow braised Oregon rabbit with guajillo peppers, orange-scented corn cake, and wood-grilled peppers.
+1. Guatemala Casi Cielo – Slow-braised Oregon rabbit with guajillo peppers, orange-scented corn cake, and wood-grilled peppers.

 Day 2 – Headquarters

 We began the day with the Barista Basics class.
-Inside Starbucks Headquarters is a cafe replica that is used for training and educational films.
-The fully automatic espresso machine, although an amazing feat of engineering, does not make a decent espresso.
-With a good grinder, I could get a more flavorful shot of coffee using a $25 Aeropress and my own home-roasted coffee.
-The milk frothing on the machine was impressive, but I almost never drink milk.
+Inside Starbucks Headquarters is a cafe replica used for training and educational films.
+Although an amazing feat of engineering, the fully automatic espresso machine does not make a decent espresso.
+With a good grinder, I could get a more flavorful shot of coffee using a $25 Aeropress and my home-roasted coffee.
+The milk frothing on the machine was impressive, but I rarely drink milk.

 Behind the espresso machine at the Starbucks training room.